box/developer.box.com/pages/sign/request-options/multiple-signers.md

 signer.
 Only when the first signer signs the document, the request is sent to the second signer, and so on.

-Let’s see this working with an example scholarship contract between an university and a student.
+Let’s see this working with an example scholarship contract between a university and a student.
 In this case the institution/teacher must sign the document first.